Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Which stablecoin drives the high HHI and why?

 Tether (USDT) holds approximately 60–65% of total stablecoin market cap.
 Because HHI weights by squared market share, a coin with 65% share contributes approximately 4,225 points to the index alone (0.65² × 10,000).
-USDT is therefore the primary driver of the current elevated HHI, though Circle's USDC and several emerging issuers are also factored into the calculation.
+USDT is therefore the largest single contributor to the current elevated HHI, with Circle's USDC and several emerging issuers also factored into the calculation.